QuinnFreedman/modular/modules/Clock/docs/assembly_instructions.md

 ![](images/tutorial_01.jpg)

-Once you have gathered all the components and the PCBs, I reccomend starting with the resistors.
+Once you have gathered all the components and the PCBs, I recommend starting with the resistors.

 ![](images/tutorial_02.jpg)